(For treatment side effects and complications only)

 Reviewing/restarting treatmentWe are keeping the situation under constant review and are restarting treatments that were postponed/paused as soon as we can.
 Some treatments that were paused at the start of the pandemic have already begun again.

 The Clatterbridge Cancer Centre is the main cancer centre for a population of 2.4m people.
-We are working closely with other hospitals to protect cancer care across Cheshire and Merseyside during the coronavirus pandemic.
+We are working closely with other hospitals to protect cancer care across Cheshire and Merseyside during the coronavirus pandemic - for example, through 'hubs' for diagnostics and surgery.
 Urgent cancer care has remained a priority for the NHS throughout.
 Oncologists, surgical teams and other specialists are working together to ensure that all patients receive the care and support they need.

-We are also opening Liverpool’s first specialist cancer hospital this summer, a major milestone which will significantly increase capacity for cancer patients from across Cheshire and Merseyside.
-The 11-storey hospital will have state-of-the-art facilities for treating solid tumours and blood cancers, along with pioneering clinical trials of new treatments.
+On 27th June 2020, we also opened Liverpool’s first specialist cancer hospital, a major milestone which will significantly increase capacity for cancer patients from across Cheshire and Merseyside.
+The 11-storey hospital has state-of-the-art facilities for treating solid tumours and blood cancers, along with pioneering clinical trials of new treatments.
 The facilities include 110 single, en-suite inpatient bedrooms, radiotherapy, bone marrow transplant, a chemotherapy lounge with incredible views across the city a clinical decisions unit for assessing acutely unwell cancer patients, outpatients and daycase, clinical therapies, and a teenage and young adult unit.